Home Credentials Practice FAQ Contact Information Directions Vitae Publications Presentations

 What "brand" of psychotherapeutic techniques do you use?

 When we look for someone to provide a service, whether we are looking for an automobile mechanic or a vascular surgeon, our decision is not usually based on the brand of tools they use but rather the skill with which they use them.
 In other words, we look for competence in the expert, because part of competence involves choosing the right tools for the job.
-For this reason, I use different psychotherapeutic tools depending on the goals to be accomplished.
+Furthermore, psychotherapy research indicates that people change more due to "common factors" than to "specific factors" associated with types of psychotherapies.
+For these reasons, I use different psychotherapeutic tools depending on the goals to be accomplished.

 What is meant by the term cognitive behavioral "homework"?